SilviaEiden/Pewlett-Hackard-Analysis/README.md

 </p>

-An additional table was created to display the total number of employees, which are 240,124, currently working at Pewlett-Hackard.
+An additional table was created to display the total number of 240,124 employees currently working at Pewlett-Hackard.
 These numbers have been grouped by job title to have a relative view to the retiring titles table.
 This table shows the amount of opportunity to promote within the company, i.e. Assistant Engineers to Engineers to Sr. Engineer roles.
-Some of the benefits of doing so are that it increases company morale, offers upward mobility, improves retention rate which saves hiring costs especially for senior and management roles, and ultimately gives the opportunity to mentor entry-level employees, which leads us to the next question.
+Some of the benefits of doing so are increased company morale via upward mobility, retention rate improvement which saves hiring costs especially for senior roles, and opportunity to mentor entry-level employees, which leads us to the next question.

 * The data table is available here: [totalemp_titles](Data/totalemp_titles.csv)